 Flexible class schedules: New classes start nearly every week of the year (See our 2018 Class Schedule by Location for detailed information) and we offer day (6am-2:30 pm) and evening (3:30pm-midnight) classes Monday-Friday.

 Convenient training locations: You choose to take your classes at one our four Washington state locations: Port Orchard (Kitsap County), Lakewood & Olympia (Pierce County) or Auburn (King County).

 Affordable tuition fees and financial aid options.
 We’re pleased that we can offer world-class CDL training classes and still maintain our competitive fees.
-What’s more we accept many type of financial aid assistance and veterans can take full advantage of one, two, or all of our CDL training programs because we accept the GI-Bill™.
+What’s more, we accept many types of financial aid assistance and veterans can take full advantage of one, two, or all of our CDL training programs because we accept the GI-Bill™.